-Here's how Time-of-Day rates work: there would be a higher rate from 3-7 p.m. on Mark Fischl serves on the LIPA Board of Trustees weekdays (peak) with reduced rates at all other times including weekends and holidays (off-peak).
-In other words, 88 percent of the hours of the year are "off-peak."
+Here's how Time-of-Day rates work: there would be a higher rate from 3-7 p.m. on Mark Fischl serves on the LIPA Board of Trustees carbon emissions, and protect customers through a bill protection guarantee.
+That is why it is so important that we hear directly from the public about Time-of-Day rates.